gitmehedi/techstacks/README.md

 > Do note that with signed tokens, all the information contained within the token is exposed to users or other parties,
 > even though they are unable to change it.
 This means you should not put secret information within the token.

+# JWT Necessity

-# Why should we use JSON Web Tokens?
+Why should we use JSON Web Tokens?

 Let's talk about the benefits of **JSON Web Tokens (JWT)** when compared to **Simple Web Tokens (SWT)** and **Security Assertion